Nuclear Energy Systems Laboratory (NESL) / Brayton Lab

 Sandia National Labs has established the Nuclear Energy Systems Laboratory (NESL) / Brayton Lab to research and develop closed Brayton cycle (CBC) technology for highly efficient thermal-to-electric power conversion.
 While CBC’s have generated power since 1939 using air as the working fluid, the testing at Sandia’s Brayton Lab uses supercritical carbon dioxide (SCO2) in a configuration called the recompression CBC (RCBC).
 The potential economic and environmental benefits represent a revolutionary improvement over state-of-the-art, and have generated significant interest.
 With the support of the Department of Energy, office of Nuclear Energy, Sandia is focused on advancing SCO2 RCBC technology for commercialization by 2020.

-Improved Efficiency means that our electricity needs can be met by using less fuel, reducing green house gas emissions.
+b.
+Improved efficiency means that our electricity needs can be met by using fuel, reducing green house gas emissions.